erangaeb/backstage-apis/README.md

   path: umbrellas/cert-manager/base-gcp-serviceaccount
   targetRevision: 1de3aeb228ed71a6eb5c08231a2e47a55b474907
 ```
 3. `hawk-2/hawk/app.yaml`(Defines `argocd app of apps`.
-In here if the `automatic sync policy` is enabled, argocd will deploy the apps automtically once the pull requests are merged to the master branch)
+In here if the `automatic sync policy` is enabled, argocd will deploy the apps automtically once the pull requests are merged to the master branch.)
 ```
 # automatic sync policy
 syncPolicy: